DataFire/Integrations/integrations/generated/google_storage/README.md

   * bucket **required** `string`: Name of a bucket.
   * ifMetagenerationMatch `string`: If set, only deletes the bucket if its metageneration matches this value.
   * ifMetagenerationNotMatch `string`: If set, only deletes the bucket if its metageneration does not match this value.
+  * provisionalUserProject `string`: The project to be billed for this request if the target bucket is requester-pays bucket.
   * userProject `string`: The project to be billed for this request.
 Required for Requester Pays buckets.
   * alt `string` (values: json): Data format for the response.
   * fields `string`: Selector specifying which fields to include in a partial response.